mrdaemon/exosphere/docs/source/installation.rst

 The package name is `exosphere-cli`.

+.. admonition:: Note

-One major pitfall here is that Exosphere **requires Python 3.13 or later**.
+    Exosphere requires **Python 3.13 or later** or run.

-If you do not have Python 3.13 or later available on your system, fear not, you can still install Exosphere using `uv`_, which will download and manage the necessary Python runtime and dependencies for you.
+    If you do not have it available on your system, you can still install Exosphere using `uv`_, which will download and manage the necessary Python runtime and dependencies for you.

 .. tabs::